-Approve the purchase of the replacement fire engine with South Coast Fire Equipment, Inc. and an ambulance; and, authorize the City Manager to enter into all documents and transactions necessary to lease finance the purchase of the fire engine and ambulance.
+Approve the purchase of the replacement fire engine with South Coast Fire Equipment, Inc. and an ambulance with Braun Northwest, Inc.; and, authorize the City Manager to execute all documents necessary to lease finance the purchase of the fire engine and ambulance, at an interest rate not to exceed 2.5 percent.